K-12 Learning Staff

-Director of K-12 Inclusion/Associate Director of K-12 Learning
+Director of K-12 Learning and Inclusion

 As the Director of K-12 Inclusion and the Assistant Director of Mayim, Sara collaborates with Jewish Learning Guides (JLGs) and families to ensure that all children can successfully access the curriculum.
 She also works closely with the JLGs to tailor the curriculum for each group of learners.
 Sara provides training for the K-12 faculty in order to support all of the children and teens in the Mayim and Etzim learning programs.